Colour cast: Solutions

 Most digital cameras try to automatically detect and compensate colour cast and usually have a selection of manually set white balance settings to choose from.
 Otherwise, photo editing programs, such as Photoshop, often have built in colour correction facilities.
 For film, blue filters and amber filters are used to counter casts.
 Amber filters are used to reduce the blueish tint caused by daylight.
 Blue filters reduce the orange colour caused by incandescent light.

 A variety of coloured filters in varying degrees of intensity are available.
 Kodak's amber filters, for example, vary from palest yellow ("81C") to deepest amber ("85B").
 A photographer chooses which filter to use based on the quality of the ambient light.
 Colour temperature meters can read the temperature of the existing lighting conditions and guide the selection of the filter.
 Clouded sky, for example, requires a paler amber than clear blue sky.
-If a filter is unavailable, flash is an alternative solution which usually provides enough neutral white light to counter the cast.
+If a filter is unavailable, using a flash is an alternative solution which usually provides enough neutral white light to counter the cast.

 In the case of film, if photographs all contain the same cast, it is usually indicative of improper chemical development.
 If the film itself does not contain any cast, it can be reused to create another set of photographs in proper chemical conditions.
 If the film contains a cast, filters can be used during photo processing to correct it.